kkdave28/Shell-Scripts/README.md

           --> alias wd-bash='. wd-bash'

     Note: The file that stores the warp-point pairs is stored in ".warppoints" which is located in the home directory "/home/username/" or "~/"

+    Future Upgrades: wd without any argumetn should put the user in /home/username directory just like the shell builtin cd does.